 There are no exact causes of imposter syndrome, maybe because it has to do with mental health, but there are certain factors or triggers that lead to the occurrence of imposter syndrome:

 - Chronic illness

 The weirdest thing you might ever hear would be someone coming out of a certified doctor’s office and thinking they managed to fool the hospital staff, including the machines, into giving a diagnosis.

 What is the relationship between being diagnosed with a chronic illness and imposter syndrome?
 Why feel like a fraud when it is obvious you aren’t?

-The feeling of self-doubt is constant among people with chronic illness and disabilities.
+The feeling of self-doubt is constant among people with chronic illnesses and disabilities.
 The denial will come first when you refuse to accept that your life just took a new turn.
 Afterward, you begin to lose your self-esteem and confidence while starting to doubt your ability to be productive in life.
 You will begin to believe that your achievements are somewhat not yours.

 People are not scared to give their opinions, whether hurtful or not, and comments in passing can turn your whole life on its axis.
-Since most chronic illnesses are invisible, people will loudly express their doubts about your health and wonder why a seemingly perfectly healthy neighbor uses a walking aid or wheelchair.
+Since most chronic illnesses are invisible, people will loudly express their doubts about their health and wonder why a seemingly perfectly healthy neighbor uses a walking aid or wheelchair.

 Hearing the doubts of others can make you doubt yourself, which is the thing with imposter syndrome; it has no respect for reality.
-It doesn’t care about the medical proofs, the surgical scars, or even the intense pain that crunches you up in a ball, but it keeps attacking the mind until the gap between what’s real and what isn’t gets intertwined.
+It doesn’t care about the medical proof, the surgical scars, or even the intense pain that crunches you up in a ball, but it keeps attacking the mind until the gap between what’s real and what isn’t gets intertwined.